omeyenburg/obsidian-scrolling/README.md

 ## Features

-Each feature can be toggled and configured individually via the plugin settings.
+Each feature is fully optional and can be toggled or configured in the plugin settings.

-#### Follow Cursor
+#### Scroll follows cursor

+- By default, Obsidian only scrolls when the cursor reaches the edge of the viewport.
-- Scrolls automatically while editing or navigating in a file.
+- This feature automatically scrolls the view to keep the text cursor near the center while editing or navigating.
-- Also known as _typewriter mode_ or _`scrolloff`_ in vim.
+- Also known as '_typewriter mode_' or similar to '_scrolloff_' in Vim.
+- Can be used together with '_Cursor follows scroll_'.

+#### Cursor follows scroll (Desktop only)

+- Normally, Obsidian allows the text cursor to move out of view when scrolling with the mouse or touchpad.
+- With this feature enabled, the text cursor is automatically moved to stay within view as you scroll.
+- Can be used together with '_Scroll follows cursor_'.

 #### Remember Scroll Position

+- By default, Obsidian will always open files and place you at the top.
-- Saves your scroll position when closing a file.
-- Restores it when reopening the file later.
+- This feature saves your scroll position when closing a file and restores it when reopening the file later.

 #### Scrollbar Customization

-- Change the appearance of scrollbars.
+- Customize when the scrollbar is shown or hidden.
-- Add or remove individual scrollbars.
+- Optionally enable individual scrollbars.
-- Show scrollbars only when necessary.

-#### Mouse & Touchpad Scrolling
+#### Mouse & Touchpad Scrolling (Experimental, Desktop only)

-- Customize mouse wheel and touchpad behavior.
+- Change the speed and smoothness of scrolling with mouse and touchpad.

 ---